JULIAN

 there in my mother's womb.
 After several months of pilgrimage we

-in Palestine, and I was born there, while my parents were in the
+arrived in Palestine, and I was born there, while my parents

 Iherusalem tendit sanctus